openkfw/TruBudget/doc/wiki/User-Guide/Projects/Workflowitem.md

 6. Fill in the required fields:

+   - Workflowitem type: Workflowitems behave differently according to their type
+      - general: A workflowitem of type general will be created
+      - restricted: When assigning a restricted workflowitem permissions are automatically granted and revoked.
+The assigner will only keep the view permissions.
    - "Workflow Title": Title of the workflowitem
    - "Comment": A little description or comment refering to the workflowitem
    - Budget: